 Whether you are remodeling your bathroom or building a swimming pool, consider using glass tile for a unique look unlike any other surface material.
-Luminescent, impervious and pillowy soft, our recycled glass tile is sure to steal the show, but you'll first have to make a few tough decisions, one being the finish – Gloss or Matte?
+Luminescent, impervious and pillowy soft, our recycled glass tile is sure to steal the show.
+But first you'll have to make a few tough decisions, one being the finish – Gloss or Matte?
 Seems so simple, right?
 Not when you're the one making the decision!
-Both glass finishes offer a very different aesthetic and have their own set of pros and cons.
-To help you decide, we put together a list of all of the benefits and challenges of using a gloss vs. matte finish.
+Both glass finishes offer a distinctive look, and both have their own set of pros and cons.
+To help you decide which finish is best for your project, we've put together a list of all of the benefits and challenges of using our glass contenders.
+So here we go, it's a sheen showdown!

 1. Gloss is reflective: A gloss surface reflects light, so if you are looking to make your space feel lighter and brighter, this finish is the right choice for you.

-2. Gloss is vibrant: Our glass tile has through body color, which means rich pigmentation all the way through the glass tile body.
-A gloss finish highlights the transparent color, making a strong visual statement.
+2. Gloss is vibrant: Our glass tile has through body color, meaning the rich pigmentation we use goes all the way through the glass tile body.
+A gloss finish highlights the transparent color, making an even stronger visual statement.

 3. Gloss is low maintenance: Being impervious to water, glass tile is one of the easiest tile types to keep clean, and a glossy, easy to wipe finish makes maintenance even less painful.